I finally had it with my share of eBook failures. I’ll call these hiccups, or “practice.”

 - Gain an endorsement from a New York Times Best Selling Author

-- Gain endorsements from million dollar earners online
+- Gain endorsements from million dollar earners

 - Gain endorsements from some of the more successful community builders in the blogging niche